TanmayAT/Natural-Languvage-Querry-project-/README.md

 **Technical Stack:**

-* Python 3.x
+* Python 3.11
 * Libraries (may vary based on implementation):
-    * langchain (or similar) for data processing and vector indexing
+    * langchain  for data processing and vector indexing
     * faiss or llama-index for vector indexing
     * Pre-trained LLM API (e.g., Bard, Jurassic-1 Jumbo) for answer synthesis
     * Additional libraries for data manipulation and text processing (e.g., pandas, nltk)